5 Ideas for Day Trips From Hanoi

 Visiting traditional handicraft villages around Hanoi should be a good idea for travelers getting bored with busy life of the inner city.
 The tour will be divided into two morning and afternoon session with one village to visit in each depending on travelers.

-Bat Trang Ceramic Village: Getting to the destination either by motorbike or bus crossing Chuong Duong Bridge, a large area of ceramic pottery workshops are open to you.
-In here, ones can buy the best quality ceramic products, moulded by skillful hands of craftsmen and in various sizes, colors and design.
+Getting to the destination either by motorbike or bus crossing Chuong Duong Bridge, a large area of ceramic pottery workshops are open to you.
+In here, ones can buy the best quality ceramic products, molded by skillful hands of craftsmen and in various sizes, colors and design.
 It’s even more exciting when ones are invited to create a ceramic product yourselves.

 The village is 60km from Hanoi center that may takes you a whole day trip.
 Duong Lam Village is proud to be the most ancient village in Vietnam which is still remaining its lavish array of historic relics and ancient architecture dated to 1,200 years of history.
 Besides, Duong Lam landscape is typical for a Vietnamese village with poetic rivers with rows of bamboo on its bank, vast patty field where several buffalo or cow digging glass nearby.